Erobober/less-vs-sass/README.md

 }
 ```

-This is great for namespacing - so we don't have a huge list of variables that collide with each other. but it's also nice to pass maps as arguments into mixins:
+This is great for namespacing so we don't have a huge list of variables that collide with each other.

+It's also nice to pass maps as arguments into mixins:

 ```css
 @mixin notice($normal, $error) {